Alzheimer's and dementia: Tips for better communication

 See more In-depth

 - Communication and Alzheimer's.
-Alzheimer's Association. http://www.alz.org/care/dementia-communication-tips.asp.
-Accessed April 6, 2016.
+Alzheimer's Association. https://www.alz.org/help-support/caregiving/daily-care/communications.
+Accessed May 20, 2019.